 The manufacturer considers cidofovir to be a potential carcinogen in humans and may cause a new primary malignancy.
 In animal studies, mammary adenocarcinomas in rats was noted.
 Women should be warned about the carcinogenic potential of cidofovir and of the limited study of cidofovir in females.
 Women of childbearing potential should use effective contraception during and for 1 month after treatment with cidofovir.
 Cidofovir should be used cautiously in children in light of the risk of long-term carcinogenesis and reproductive toxicity.

-The safety and efficacy of cidofovir in patients > 60 years has not been studied.
+The safety and efficacy of cidofovir in patients older than 60 years has not been studied.
 Since geriatric patients commonly have reduced glomerular filtration, attention should be paid to renal function before and during therapy.

 Based on data from animals, cidofovir may be associated with reproductive risk.
 Discuss contraception requirements with the patient.
 Advise females of reproductive potential to use effective contraception during treatment and for at least 1 month after the last dose.
 Men are advised to use condoms during treatment and for at least 3 months after the last dose.